Task management

 Task assignment and reassignment

 Consider this scenario: you’re the HR manager overseeing the onboarding process for new employees.
-In order to streamline this operation, you’ve opted to leverage a task manager plugin.
+In order to streamline this operation, you’ve opted to leverage the task manager plugin.
 This process consists of two key phases: the Initiation Stage and the Account Setup Stage, each requiring a designated team member.

 The Initiation Stage has successfully concluded, marking the transition to the Account Setup Stage.
 At this juncture, it’s essential to reassign the task, originally assigned to John Doe, to Jane Doe, a valuable member of the backoffice team.